- TypeScript 92.9%

 LogLevel enum: NONE | ERROR | WARNING | INFO | TRACE

-The template configures WARNING globally and TRACE for the request scope.
+The generated .env.development configures WARNING globally and TRACE for the request scope.

 RequestLogger()

-Logs <METHOD> <path>[?<query>] at TRACE level using the request scope.
+Logs <status> <METHOD> <duration>ms <path>[?<query>] at TRACE level using the request scope.
 Applied after requestId and Logging so all three are available.
+Duration is measured from when the middleware is entered to when the response is sent.

 DevOps